GengGode/cvat/README.md

 4. Runs the tests.
 5. Uploads the test results as artifacts.

-To use these workflows, simply push your changes to the `main` branch or create a pull request targeting the `main` branch.
+To use these workflows, simply push your changes to the `master` branch or create a pull request targeting the `master` branch.
 The workflows will be automatically triggered, and you can monitor their progress in the Actions tab of your repository.